MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/day-life-alm-developer-suspend-work-fix-bug-conduct-code-review.md

 ## Request a code review

-Peter is satisfied with his fix for the bug, but he does not check in his work yet.
-His team uses code reviews to increase overall code quality and reduce the risk of creating more bugs, so Peter uses Team Explorer to request a code review from his teammates Julia and Adam.
+When you're satisfied with your fix for the bug, don't check in your work yet.
+Teams use code reviews to increase overall code quality and reduce the risk of creating more bugs.
+Use **Team Explorer** to request code reviews from teammates.

 ### To request a code review

  ![My Work page - Request Review link.
 New Code Review page - Enter the name of a reviewer dropdown, Enter a description (optional) textbox, Submit Request button.](media/day-life-alm-developer-suspend-work-fix-bug-conduct-code-review/IC592394.png)

 1. In **Team Explorer**, on the **My Work** page, choose **Request Review**.

     The **New Code Review** page appears.